jay-khatri/GitStub/README.md

 # GitStub
 ## See GitHub projects related to ones you already enjoy, zero-fuss!

 GitStub is a Chrome extension that uses the GitHub API to create a list of recommendations of repositories related to the one being browsed by the user.
-Results are displayed alongside the current repo for a seamless experience.
+Results are displayed alongside the current repo, or in addition to a specific user profile, providing a seamless experience that helps you jump off into cool projects relevant to your interests.

 ![Animation of GitStub in action](http://i.imgur.com/TQQVoLj.gif)